silshack/fall2013/_posts/danielle/2013-10-14-Post-From-Terminal.md

 - Make sure origin is your version of the class site & upstream is the actual class
 - Create your post
 - Add, commit, & view the post locally
-- Push to Origin & open pull request
+- Push to origin & open pull request